 - ESI hosts recruiters during a one-day dedicated session for them to ‘present’ their companies to students and meet with them individually.
 This personal evaluation helps them recruit directly from our classroom during training and many students have positions waiting for them at graduation.
 Often, they reach out to me directly when they have a specific full-time role that they would like to fill.
 After graduation, I forward each graduate’s completed resume to all recruiters.

 - Job Postings:

 Each day I source a wide variety of security positions not only nationwide but worldwide utilizing numerous job search engines, trusted industry job boards, and Fortune 500 companies.
-These positions can range from an unarmed uniformed guard position to personal protection of high-net-worth individuals or even international opportunities providing protection for high-level government officials or high-risk contractors.
+These positions can range from an unarmed uniformed guard position to personal protection of high-net-worth individuals or even international opportunities protecting high-level government officials or high-risk contractors.

-Each of these positions is posted to our proprietary Career Page that is available only to ESI graduates.
+- Each of these positions is posted to our proprietary Career Page which is available only to ESI graduates.
 I monitor social media sites for additional opportunities and share them with graduates based on their geographic location.

 - Social Media:

 You can count on me for advice on how to utilize your social media accounts to brand who you are and what you bring to the table.
 I monitor general news feeds and dedicated Executive Protection sites.
 I recommend effective networking opportunities designed to increase your visibility in the marketplace.
 I share opportunities found through social media either directly with an individual or with all our graduates seeking employment.